 In addition to the use of a risk management system, we conduct a compliance awareness survey at Group companies in Japan to gauge how aware employees are about human rights.
 The scope of implementation is to be gradually expanded throughout the Group, beginning in 2018.
 We will establish a reporting line to enable employees to report a problem right away in the event a situation arises, and we intend to set up and operate a whistleblowing system.

-Complementing the whistleblowing system, which enables employees to report a situation anonymously should they themselves encounter infringement of human rights, including harassment, or they see or hear of others experiencing violation of human rights, we maintain a Harassment Hotline.
+To complement the whistleblowing system, which enables employees to report a situation anonymously should they themselves encounter infringement of human rights, including harassment, or they see or hear of others experiencing a violation of human rights, we maintain a Harassment Hotline.
 In 2017, we opened a Fair Business Hotline as a contact point for suppliers and other business partners to make issues known to us.
 This hotline deals with comments regarding Yamaha Motor Company and domestic companies under the Group umbrella.

 We believe that education is the most vital means to prevent the risk of human rights violations from appearing.
 We work to raise awareness of human rights by providing an educational program about the Code of Ethics for all employees in the Group.
 In 2017, we ran compliance training for directors on the theme of human rights in the supply chain.